1rneh/secure-credential-provision-extension/README.md

 ---

-## Prerequisites

-- You first need a special Firefox Nightly version that has the browser sided changes implemented.
-To install one follow the instructions provided in [Firefox Nightly Build for Secure Credential Provision](https://github.com/1rneh/firefox-nightly-builds-secure-credential-provision)

-- To see what this proof of concept is trying to prevent, follow the [credentials theft exploit](https://github.com/1rneh/capture-credentials-exploit) step-by-step instructions.
-If you are running the Firefox Nightly Build for Secure Credential Provision, make sure you set the preference signon.secureCredentialProvision.enabled to false first.

 ## Installation steps

-1. Run the customized Firefox Nightly version.
+1. Install and run the [Firefox Nightly Build for Secure Credential Provision](https://github.com/1rneh/firefox-nightly-builds-secure-credential-provision)

 2. Type `about:config` into the search bar and set the following preference: